mcereda/programming/python/README.md

 print(len(custom_dict))

 # Unset variables
-# By deleting their value and letting the garbage collector take care of it
+# by deleting their value and letting the garbage collector take care of it
 kwargs = None
-# By deleting their reference
+# by deleting their reference
 del kwargs

+# Sort lists
+# in place
+orig_list.sort(key=lambda x: x.count, reverse=True)
+# by returning a new one
+new_list = sorted(orig_list, key=lambda x: x.count, reverse=True)

 # Convert lists to sets
-# By using the set() function
+# by using the set() function
 custom_list = set(custom_list)
 print(f'type: {type(custom_list)}, content: {custom_list}')
-# By unpacking the list's items to form the set
+# by unpacking the list's items to form the set
 custom_list = {*custom_list}
 print(f'type: {type(custom_list)}, content: {custom_list}')

 # Convert dictionaries to tuples
-# By using the tuple() function
+# by using the tuple() function
 custom_dict = tuple(custom_dict)

+# Check a dictionary contains a key
+if 'key_name' in dictionary: pass

+# Provide a default value when a key does not exist in a dictionary
+dictionary.get('key_name', 42)

-# Check if one dictionary is subset of another
+# Check if a dictionary is subset of another
 whole =  { 'greg': 1, 'knows': 2, 'what': 3, 'is': 4, 'best': 5, 'for': 6, 'himself': 7 }
 part = { 'greg': 1, 'knows': 2, 'himself': 7}
 part_is_subset_of_whole = part.items() <= whole.items()